To truly ‘know’ wines requested imagination -- and knowledge of geography

 Of course, knowing which grape or blend is “behind” Old World wine labels is up to everyone.
 I’ve met people who love a nice red Rioja or Bourgogne, but don’t really bother knowing that those wines are made of Tempranillo and Pinot Noir respectively.
 They simply enjoy those styles of wine, and that might be the idea.

 Marcella Carneiro is a Certified Specialist of Wine living in Key Biscayne since 2017.
-She works as a wine educator in the Miami area, and also as a wine consultant for The Golden Hog.
+She works as a wine educator in the Miami area, and also as a wine consultant for The Golden Hog located in Harbor Plaza, Key Biscayne.

 To reach Marcella for questions, you can email her at marcellakb17@gmail.com